ucla-imls-open-sci/lc-scix-open-science/episodes/lit_explore_scix.md

 First we will focus on second-order operators, which are search operations that are performed on the results of a previous query.
 The second order operators available in SciX are: **similar**, **useful**, **reviews**, and **trending**,.
 Each of these second-order operators benefit from taking different things into consideration for the initial query, so we will discuss individually the three we highlight in this lesson.

 ::: instructor
 You might mention the kinds of topical searches you commonly perform in SciX (e.g., finding articles for your domain or checking citation metrics).
-The guided examples will be more meaningful if you modify them for your discpline or facility.
+The guided examples will be more meaningful if you modify them for your discipline or facility.
 :::

 To get started, let's run an example search query on SciX.
 You can search for any topic you are interested in, but for my demonstration, I am going to look for papers about volcanoes.